Seán Mac Eoin: Legacy

-On 16 June 2013, during the 'General Sean MacEoin Commemoration Weekend', a statue of Mac Eoin was unveiled in his home town of Ballinalee; on the same day a plaque was unveiled in Bunlahy, his birthplace.
-Both the statue and the plaque were unveiled by Enda Kenny, the then Taoiseach, who laid a wreath at the statue.
+On 16 June 2013, during the General Sean MacEoin Commemoration Weekend, a statue of Mac Eoin was unveiled in his home town of Ballinalee; on the same day a plaque was unveiled in Bunlahy, his birthplace.
+Both the statue and the plaque were unveiled by Enda Kenny, the Taoiseach, who laid a wreath at the statue.

 The forge that he worked in is still standing and is known as 'Mac Eoin forge'.

 The attempt at freeing him from jail is referenced in the Jack Higgins novel The Eagle Has Landed.